mwalmsley/galaxy_mnist/README.md

 When you request either dataset[0] or datset.data, dataset.targets, you will recieve data according to whichever method you last called - either init or load_custom_data.

+(New: For 224 pixel images, import and use GalaxyMNISTHighrez instead).

+    from galaxy_mnist import GalaxyMNISTHighrez

+    # 224 pixel images
+    dataset = GalaxyMNISTHighrez(...

 See `load_in_pytorch.py` for a working example.
 For debugging help, see the FAQ section below.

 ## Dataset Details